zackstout/beatles-songwriting/README.md

 ### iv minor

+- That Means a lot
+- What Goes on
+- I'll follow the sun
+- Nowhere Man
+- All I've Got to do
+- Real Love
+- The continuing story of Bungalow Bill

 ### v minor

+- I'll Get you
+- Strawberry Fields
+- She's Leaving home
+- Julia
+- Sun King

 #### Dominant minor substitution rule

+- (p.
+209) 'When a dominant seventh chord appears, you can substitute a minor chord a fifth above.'
+- Something

 ### bVI

+- P.S.
+I love you, and, Do you wnat to know a secret.
+- It won't be long
+- Honey Don't
+- Til There was you
+- I saw her standing there
+- Hello Goodbye
+- When I'm 64
+- Ain't She sweet (bridge)
+- Oh!
+Darling (bridge)

 #### The 'bVI7' 'pre-dominant'

+- Ain't She sweet
+- I call your name
+- Mean Mr Mustard

 ### bVI7 and the crazy case of 'Honey Pie'

+- Honey Pie

 ### bIII

+- Please please me
+- Magical Mystery Tour
+- Back in the USSR
+- Please please me (again!)

 ### bVII

 #### bVII as a 'pre-dominant': fueling the V7

+- All my loving
+- (p.
+224) voice leading
+- Help!

 #### bVII and the Four-Chord Turnaround

+- The Night Before
+- Another Girl
+- The Word

 #### The Cycle of Fifths revisited - the sharp and flat side of 'Lovely Rita'

+- Lovely Rita
+- Every day

 #### The Power of the bVII-I 'major rock' cadence

+- A Hard Day's night
+- Help!
+- We Can work it out

 #### Reconceiving the bVII-I cadence: the 'Reverse Dominant Minor Substitution'

+- Hello Goodbye
+- 'Given a minor chord, we can substitute a dominant seventh chord a fourth higher.'

 #### Theory interlude

 #### The Beatles origins of the 'major' Aeolian rock run: bVI-bVII-I

+- P.S.
+I love you
+- Lady Madonna
+- Polythene Pam

 #### A post-Beatles tour of the major 'Aeolian rock run'

 #### 'Borrowing' - the primary text: 'I Am the Walrus'

+- I am the Walrus

 #### Schenker revisited: the bVII 'spanner in the works'